FalkorDB

 - Supports OpenCypher query language with proprietary extensions

-- Interacts via either RESP and Bolt protocols
+- Supports both RESP and Bolt protocols for flexible connectivity

-- Supports GraphRAG with the GraphRAG SDK for advanced graph reasoning and generative AI tasks.
+- Provides GraphRAG capabilities through the GraphRAG SDK for advanced graph reasoning and generative AI tasks

 Get Started

-Launch an instance using docker, or use FalkorDB Clouds
+Launch an instance using Docker, or use FalkorDB Cloud

 docker run -p 6379:6379 -p 3000:3000 -it --rm falkordb/falkordb:latest